robertfasano/emergent/docs/source/index.rst

 algorithm to optimize your experiment.
 However, although it is simple to algorithmically optimize a simple problem like pointing a laser beam into a waveguide, it is not so simple to control a large experiment for a host of reasons:

 * As the number of input variables increases, more and more sophisticated algorithms are needed to explore the parameter space.
+* Controlling many devices from a centralized program quickly leads to tangled, unsalvageable code if scalability is not considered.
 * Many experiments have coupled inputs, where the optimum position of one knob depends on another.

 We wrote EMERGENT to attempt to solve these problems.